maysawat/Social-network-analysis-of-Bill-of-material-BOM-/README.md

 https://neo4j.com/download/

-### Import Data From CSV.
-Files
+### How to Import Data From CSV.
+Files,List of Relation,Query
-Master Data

-1.Item

-2.Vendor

-3.Production BOM

-4.Purchase Price

-5.Revenue By Item

-List of Relation

-### Query
+Go To Wiki Tab